futureverse/parallelly/vignettes/parallelly-12-remote-workers.md

 ```

 This is all that is needed to launch one or more parallel R workers on
 machine `n1.remote.org` running under user `alice`.
-When can test this
+We can test this
 from within R with the **parallelly** package using:

 ```sh